 There is a project that has been under development since 2018 and that will become a reality in the next weeks.
 A reality that will benefit a large number of investors, entrepreneurs and foreigners from all over the world living in Spain.
 We are talking about the new startup law.

-In this post you will discover everything you need to know about this new measure, which will imply great tax benefits for foreigners and nationals, streamlining the procedures for setting up new businesses in the Spanish territory, and most importantly: the creation of a new residence permit for digital nomads and foreigners working remotely in the country.
+In this post you will discover everything you need to know about this new measure, which will imply great tax benefits for foreigners and nationals, streamline the procedures for setting up new businesses in the Spanish territory, and most importantly: the creation of a new residence permit for digital nomads and foreigners working remotely in the country.

 What is the new startup law?

 The startup law is the new regulation that the Spanish government intends to create with the aim of facilitating the creation and development of new technology-based and innovative companies in Spain, in addition to making the country a reference for entrepreneurship at the European level.

 There is no doubt that the legal framework is one of the aspects that can most hinder or enhance the creation of new companies, and therefore the development of the economy.

 Thus, the Spanish government has set out to develop and publish a new law that aims to create a business legal environment that matches the current market demands.